-When I was first building my broadcasting business, my number one strategy was to make cold calls.
-I looked for people who had radio shows that they were paying for – like infomercials or other businesses buying airtime to promote something, whether it was gold, nutritional supplements, or anything else.
+When he was first building his broadcasting business, our founder’s number one strategy was to make cold calls.
+He looked for people who had radio shows that they were paying for, like infomercials or other businesses buying airtime to promote something, whether it was gold, nutritional supplements, or anything else.

-I would call these people and tell them that I could get them airtime on even more stations.
-Then, I would call struggling AM stations that needed to sell time or that I thought would benefit from selling time.
+He would call these people and tell them that he could get them airtime on even more stations.
+Then, he would call struggling AM stations that needed to sell time or that he thought would benefit from selling time.

 It was all about cold calls.

-To this day, I can look back and remember radio hosts that I reached out to who were insulted by the fact that I wanted them to pay to have a radio show.
+To this day, he recalls radio hosts that he reached out to who were insulted by the fact that he wanted them to pay to have a radio show.
 They had these big egos and didn’t want to pay.
 Some of them were unpleasant about it.

 But that’s the name of the game.

-If you can master being rejected, you’ll do well in business (and dating and any number of endeavors), no matter if you start with nothing or have every possible resource at your disposal.
+If you can master being rejected, you’ll do well in business, dating, and any number of endeavors, no matter if you start with nothing or have every possible resource at your disposal.

-Another question I have been asked is, “How do you grow as an entrepreneur?”
+Another question we have been asked is, “How do you grow as an entrepreneur?”

 To grow as an entrepreneur, you have to recognize that entrepreneurs are not normal.
 You are different.
 Especially if you’re a Nomad Capitalist entrepreneur living and traveling around the world, that’s definitely not normal.

 Living paycheck to paycheck is what most people identify as normal.
-You don’t want to be normal and you don’t need to waste your time trying to change others’ minds about that.
+You don’t want to be normal, and you don’t need to waste your time trying to change others’ minds about that.
 Not everyone is going to be a digital nomad.
 Not everyone is going to be a Nomad Capitalist.
 Not everyone is going to be an entrepreneur.
-Most people don’t want to be, and that’s fine.

 But if you’re relying on other people to change their minds about what you are doing and how acceptable and normal that is within society – if you’re seeking validation or advice from most of the people around you – you’re not going to grow as an entrepreneur.